A tear is only water

 "These kind of events are a toss-up, since most actors are pretty eccentric.
 Some will dress to the nines, others might show up in jeans and t-shirts.
 So just wear whatever you're comfortable with."

 Sherry suddenly rested her head on his arm with a contented sigh, and thoughts of Razor and parties rapidly faded from Bones' mind.
 After thinking about it for a minute, he slid his arm around her waist and pulled her closer.
 He wasn't sure just where his choices were going to lead him, but he was more than willing to move forward and find out.
 His heart, or whatever it was inside him that flowed with feeling, was more open than it had ever been.
-And facing the future was a most welcome thought because he knew he wouldn't be facing it alone.
+And facing the future was a welcome thought because he knew he wouldn't be facing it alone.

 "A cast party?"
 Razor repeated.
 "And you're going?
 Doesn't sound like your thing, bro."